Skip to content

 • Volume quotas: This quota is based on how many units of a product or service are sold rather than how much money they bring in.

-• Profit quotas: These are based on the profit made from sales, with the costs of the goods or services sold considered.
+• Profit quotas: These are based on the profit made from sales, taking into account the costs of the goods or services sold.

-• Activity quotas: These targets are based on specific sales activities, like the number of customer calls, proposals sent, or demos given.
+• Activity quotas: These targets are based on specific sales activities, like the number of cold calls made, proposals sent, or demos given.

 Each type of sales quota is best for different situations and goals, and businesses often use more than one type simultaneously to measure sales success.
 A sales playbook that contains strategies and scripts can help sales agents achieve their quotas.

-The important thing is to choose the type or mix of types that fits best with your organisation’s goals, your sales process, and the product or service you sell.
+The important thing is to choose the type (or types) that best suit your organisation’s goals, sales process, and product or service.

 Understanding the basics of sales quotas is one thing, but learning the importance of setting them is vital.